ow2-proactive/scheduling-abstraction-layer/docker/README.md

 docker-compose down

-docker build -t activeeon/sal:latest -f ./Dockerfile --no-cache .
+docker build -t activeeon/sal:test -f ./Dockerfile --no-cache .

 docker-compose up

 ```
-> NOTE: Please change <SAL_REPO_HOME_DIR> and <DOCKEE_SAL_DIR> for the correct ones.
+> NOTE: Please change <SAL_REPO_HOME_DIR> and <DOCKER_SAL_DIR> for the correct ones.
+In a case SAL is built in Windows use ./Dockerfile.win instead ./Dockerfile

-Each time the code is modified in <SAL_REPO_HOME_DIR>, you can simple run this script and it will automatically launch new container with the changes included.
+Each time the code is modified in <SAL_REPO_HOME_DIR>, you can  run this script and it will automatically launch new container with the changes included.